 Substance use disorder can cause problems with mental and physical health.
 It can affect a person's ability to have healthy relationships and to meet responsibilities at home and at work or school.
 It can also lead to addiction.

-A responsible adult may need to stay with your loved one for some time after treatment.
-This person can help your loved one stay on track with recovery and can watch for symptoms that are getting worse.
+A responsible adult may need to stay with the person for some time after treatment to help with staying on track for recovery.
+This person can also watch for symptoms that are getting worse.

 Talk about the condition